briankoser/sfc-listeners-guide/episodes/0008-sci-fi-moves-we-hate-hate-hate.md

 <q class="archivist">Ben tells Matt that he should watch Kingdom of the Crystal Skull "because it is Indiana Jones", leading to one of the best review episodes in SFC history.</q>

-<q class="archivist">Ben is ashamed of Matt for previously owning <i class="work-title">Armageddon</i>.
+<q class="archivist">Ben is ashamed of Matt for previously owning {% workTitle "Armageddon" %}.
 Eventually Ben will buy it because it's in the Criterion collection.</q>

 ### Ben's Hate and Have No Desire to Watch Again:
 - Planet of the Apes (2001)